Launch for Boeing Starliner's first crewed ride into space has been scrubbed

 After a series of troubled test flights and ongoing problems with its commercial aviation wing, Boeing will have to wait a little longer before it can fly people for the first time on its Starliner capsule.

 Monday's launch from Cape Canaveral, Fla., was called off ahead of its planned 10:34 p.m.
 EST launch because of a faulty oxygen relief valve, according to NASA.
-Boeing says its next opportunity to launch its "Crew Flight Test" mission is on Tuesday at 10:11 p.m.
-EST.
+The next launch attempt will take place no earlier than Friday, according to a statement from United Launch Alliance, the company behind the Atlas V rocket that will carry the capsule into space.

 The latest test flight comes roughly a decade after NASA awarded Boeing a more than $4 billion contract as part of the agency's effort to pay private companies to help ferry astronauts to and from the International Space Station, following the retirement of the space shuttle in 2011.